kdheepak/blog/content/35-precommit-hooks.md

 # Using `setup.py` to install `pre-commit` hooks

-Add a `PostDevelopCommand` hook to run `pre-commit install` when setting up a python package using `setup.py`.
+You can have `setup.py` automatically run `precommit install` when setting up a developer environment.

+To do this, add a `PostDevelopCommand` hook to `setup.py`.
+Here's a minimal example:

 ```python
 import os